on orders of $85 or more

 - Ellen Quinlan, who arrived in Nova Scotia in 1832

-- John Quinlan, aged 30, arrived in Saint John, NB in 1833 aboard the brig "Thomas Hanford" from Cork
+- John Quinlan, aged 30, arrived in Saint John, New Brunswick in 1833 aboard the brig "Thomas Hanford" from Cork, Ireland

-- Timothy Quinlan, aged 29, arrived in Saint John, NB in 1833 aboard the brig "Thomas Hanford" from Cork
+- Timothy Quinlan, aged 29, arrived in Saint John, New Brunswick in 1833 aboard the brig "Thomas Hanford" from Cork, Ireland

-- Daniel Quinlan, aged 28, arrived in Saint John, NB in 1833 aboard the brig "Thomas Hanford" from Cork
+- Daniel Quinlan, aged 28, arrived in Saint John, New Brunswick in 1833 aboard the brig "Thomas Hanford" from Cork, Ireland

 Quinlan Settlers in Australia in the 19th Century